COVID-19: travel health notice for all travellers

 The currency is the Congolese franc (CDF).

-Credit cards are not generally accepted, except by certain hotels, restaurants and major stores.
-Systematically check and keep all hotel bills.
+Credit cards are generally not accepted, except in certain hotels, restaurants and department stores.

 Back to top